Hammond24/cs3210_lab/instructions/lab1.md

 commands (try typing "ls" to see what files exist in your root directory).

-You may terminate the qemu instance launched by the script by hitting CTRL-A,CTRL-X.
+You may terminate the qemu instance launched by the script by hitting CTRL-a,x.

 #### What's happening under the hood

 Our xv6 kernel is an OS kernel, its made to run on bare-hardware.
 However, launching it on your PC seems like a bad idea, as it would overwrite your existing OS.
-Instead, we want to run it in a virtual environment thats much more friendly for testing.
-We could use a classic Virtual Machine (VM) solution (e.g. VMWare or VirtualBox), but those are pretty heavy-weight, take a long time to launch, and are hard to configure.
+Instead, we want to run it in a virtual environment that's much more friendly for testing.
+We could use a classic virtual machine (VM) solution (e.g. VMWare or VirtualBox), but those are pretty heavy-weight, take a long time to launch, and are hard to configure.
 Instead, we use qemu, a machine emulator.
 Qemu emulates a cpu, causing it to look to the program running inside of it like it has its own raw x86 CPU.
-This is slow, and you'll notice that xv6 actually runs really slowly in qemu, but its much more convenient for deubbing, as launching and tearing down a qemu instance is very fast!
+This is slow, and you may notice that xv6 actually runs really slowly in qemu, but its much more convenient for deubbing, as launching and tearing down a qemu instance is very fast!
+It is possible to run xv6 on a more traditional VM, or even raw hardware!
+However, we wont require that for the purpose of this course.

-You can see the exact command used by turning on the verbose option to `xv6-qemu` with `-v` or `--verbose`, and all available commands with `-h`
+You can see the exact command used by turning on the verbose option to `xv6-qemu` with `-v` or `--verbose`, and all available options with `-h`

 ## Part 2 - Modifying The Repository